 - Completion of a book or other large-scale research project while on sabbatical

-- PERC policy publication or article
+- A PERC publication

 - Presentation: Fellows are expected to give at least one seminar while at PERC.